| It is part of the generic features of most role-playing games that they

 and rhetorics frequently provide informative sources for the creation

+of the world and its concomitant history.
 World of Warcraft uses a range of mythic structures to lend

 coherency and stylistic character to the game’s design.
 The primary